Asashio-class destroyer: Operational history

 Ten ships were built.
-Two ships of the class, Arare and Kasumi escorted the Kido Butai as they attacked Pearl Harbor, December 7, 1941.
+Arare and Kasumi escorted the Kido Butai as they attacked Pearl Harbor, 7 December 1941.
 They remained with the carriers for the following months while the rest of the class took part in convoy and carrier escorting duties to assist in the invasion of the Philippines and Dutch East Indies.
-It was in the latter campaign that the class saw something of a highlight, starting on 19 February 1942 at the battle of the Badung Strait, where Asashio, Ōshio, Michishio, and Arashio chased off a larger allied cruiser task force from attacking a troop convoy.
-During the action, Asashio torpedoed and sank the Dutch destroyer Piet Hein, making her the first ship to sink an enemy vessel with the type 93 torpedo, before winning a gunfight with the light cruiser Tromp, hitting her with eleven 5-inch (127 mm) shells, setting her on fire and forcing her to retire from the battle with heavy damage.
+It was in the latter campaign that the class saw something of a highlight, starting on 19 February 1942 at the battle of the Badung Strait where Asashio, Ōshio, Michishio, and Arashio chased off a larger allied cruiser task-force from attacking a troop convoy.
+During the action, Asashio torpedoed and sank the Dutch destroyer Piet Hein - making her the first ship to sink an enemy vessel with the type 93 torpedo - before winning a gunfight with the light cruiser Tromp; hitting her with eleven 5-inch (127 mm) shells which set her on fire and forced her to retire from the battle with heavy damage.
 Asashio and Ōshio then combined fire to damage the destroyer USS Stewart so badly she could not be repaired before the fall of the Dutch East Indies, leading to her being scuttled in Surabaya.
 In exchange, Michishio was crippled by shell hits from US destroyers that left her dead in the water and under tow, Ōshio took a 5.9-inch (15 cm) shell from Tromp which miraculously did not set off the magazines and sink her in a fiery explosion, while Asashio took a 3-inch (76 mm) shell from Tromp that took out a searchlight.

-On February 27, Asagumo and Minegumo contributed to the battle of the Java Sea by fending off a trio of British destroyers, with Asagumo particularly getting the better of a gunnery duel with the destroyer HMS Electra.
-Sources heavily differ on whether Asagumo directly sank Electra or sank her with the aid of Minegumo and/or the light cruiser Jintsū, but either way Electra was sunk and Asagumo took 4.7-inch (12 cm) shell hits in turn that forced her to temporarily halt for repairs.
-After the fall of the Dutch East Indies, the class was involved on various raids on former ABDA fleet ships escaping to Australia, Kasumi helped to sink the Dutch cargo ship SS Modjokerto while Arashio sank the Dutch minesweeper Jan Van Amstel.
+On 27 February, Asagumo and Minegumo contributed to the battle of the Java Sea by fending off a trio of British destroyers, with Asagumo particularly getting the better of a gunnery duel with the destroyer HMS Electra, crippling her with gunfire before being joined by Minegumo in finishing her off.
+Asagumo took 4.7-inch (12 cm) shell hits in turn that forced her to temporarily halt for repairs.
+After the fall of the Dutch East Indies the class was involved on various raids on former ABDA fleet ships escaping to Australia, where Kasumi helped to sink the 8,806-ton Dutch freighter Modjokerto while Arashio sank the Dutch minesweeper Jan Van Amstel.